 Unfortunately, it did not work out that way and it was the beginning of many visits to the doctor and having to rest my elbow on several occasions, not being allowed to do any lifting or grabbing for days.
 Apart from the obvious inconvenience, it was pretty annoying and I felt pretty helpless at times.
 So after the symptoms had returned yet again, I decided to find a way that would allow me to control the situation again.

 I used all different types of tennis elbow straps and braces and although they would give me some relief, the symptoms just did not disappear completely.
-Until I talked with a physiotherapist who was specializing on working with people who suffer with tennis elbow.
-She told me about tennis exercises exercises that I could do at home, in order to strengthen my forearm muscles.
+Until I talked with a physiotherapist who was specializing in working with people who suffer from tennis elbow.
+She told me about tennis exercises that I could do at home, in order to strengthen my forearm muscles.
 She showed me how to do a few of them and we went through a few short sessions together, so that I could continue doing these at home.

 From that point on, I started doing them a few minutes each day.
 They helped me cure my symptoms and I decided to pass the word on, so that people who are in the same situation I was in a few years ago, can also find relief.